best-practice-and-impact/qa-of-code-guidance/book/data.md

-# Data
+# Reproducible data

 In order to reproduce a piece of analysis we need to be able to identify and access the data that our analysis used and produced.
-This requires suitable storage of the data, with any relevant documentation.
-And versioning of the data where it may change over time.
+This requires suitable storage of the data, with any relevant documentation and versioning of the data where it may change over time.

 ## Data storage ★☆☆☆☆